synacktraa/ani-skip/README.md

 Should you run into problems, first ensure you're using the most recent version:

-- For Linux, Mac, and Android:
+- For Linux and Mac:
   ```bash
   sudo ani-skip -U
   ```